Science, Art, Litt, Science based Art & Science Communication

-Keen observation, analysis, interpretation, reflection, evaluation, inference, explanation, problem solving, and decision making are the vital stages of critical thinking.
+Keen observation, acquiring full knowledge on the subject, analysis, interpretation, reflection, thorough evaluation, inference, explanation, problem solving, and decision making are the vital stages of critical thinking.

 The steps that should be followed are ...

 First you should develop the ability to understand the information you are being presented with correctly.
-It is also the ability to connect pieces of information together in order to determine what the intended meaning of the information was meant to represent.
-Try to understand the logical connections between ideas presented.
+You need full and correct prior knowledge on it to do this.
+It is also the ability to connect pieces of gathered/observed information/data together in order to determine what the intended meaning of the information was meant to represent.
+Try to understand the logical connections between ideas/data presented.

 Identify, construct and evaluate arguments.
 We live in interesting times…times when misinformation, alternative facts, and opinion carry equal or more weight than empirical data.
 Therefore, search for evidence, facts, or knowledge by identifying relevant and highly reliable sources and gathering objective, subjective, historical, and current data from only those sources.
 Take into consideration only the data and facts of information exactly as they are presented to you or come to your notice - forget rest of the things.
 In order to do this you should develop the ability to understand and recognize what elements you will need in order to determine an accurate conclusion or hypothesis from the information you have at your disposal.
 You should be able to discard the useless things without any hesitation.
 This selection process is extremely important to have an accurate judgement.

-Refine the ability to evaluate the credibility of statements or descriptions of a person’s conclusion or observations presented in order to measure the validity of the information.
+Refine the ability to evaluate the credibility of statements or descriptions of a person’s conclusion or observations presented/noted in order to measure the validity of the information.

 Seek clarification if the information presented is posing problems in understanding.
 Never hesitate to question the information if found faulty.
 Try alternative or information presented by others too while analyzing.